I’ve seen some home runs at Fenway Park, but this one was unique:

 If you told me a few months ago that I’d be recommending a video of a sixteen-minute-long homily, I wouldn’t have believed you.
 Nevertheless, watch this (and if you need more convincing, read the rest of the post first):

 To understand why I’d make such a strange recommendation, you’ll have to endure a moment of alumni pride.
 This year, Boston College is celebrating its 150th anniversary, and kicked off the celebration with a Mass for students, faculty, staff, and alumni in Fenway Park.
-BC’s coverage of the Mass is here; a great reflection from a grad student can be found at Millennial Journal.
+BC’s coverage of the Mass is here

 If you think of your education as a gift given you to be grasped, as something that you’ve achieved and will hold onto … if you think of your educations as a training to make more money, or get a better job … if you think that your education is all about your success in being able to provide for yourself and your family — all of which are great and wonderful goods — but if you think that’s what’s central to your education, then I must say … that I think you’re unworthy of your education.